ncsa/bw-new-user-training/_episodes/06-running-jobs.md

 - "Learn how to submit, delete, and control jobs"
 - "Learn how to execute software on compute nodes"
 keypoints:
+- "Job scripts are regular scripts with special `#PBS` comments"
+- "`#PBS` comments must appear at the top of the job script"
+- "`#PBS` comments specify all requests and set characteristics of compute jobs"
 - "Job scripts are executed on MOM nodes."
+- "Interactive jobs are the jobs submitted with `-I` flag and do not accept job script as input"
 - "`aprun` must be used to send applications for execution to compute nodes."
 ---